Hosted free by tripod.com

 The Exodus story is a universal story.
 It applies to all of us in any time.
 That is why this story has worked so much in America.
 It provides this incredible example of "I'm not the first to go through an impossible situation.
 Other people have done it.
 I can take hope they succeeded and then maybe I can succeed, too."

-The Vision at Bethel :Monument to the sixteen civilians murdered by suicide bombers of Hamas terrorism, in the city of Beer Sheva, Israel, 2004.
+The Vision at the House of God (Bethel) :Monument to the sixteen civilians murdered by suicide bombers of Hamas terrorism, in the city of Beer Sheva, Israel, 2004.

 The engraved quotation reads: